OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 1. Log into the application.
 2. Do a couple of operations that require authentication inside the application.
 3. Perform a logout operation.
 4. Resend one of the operations detailed in step 2 using an interception proxy.
 For example, with Burp Repeater.
-The purpose of this is to send to the server a request with the token that has been invalidated in step 3.
+The purpose of this is to send to the server a request with the session ID or token that has been invalidated in step 3.

-If the session is correctly terminated on the server side, either an error message or redirect to the login page will be sent back to the client.
-On the other hand, if you have the same response you had in step 2, then, this session is still valid and has not been correctly terminated on the server side.
+If the logout is correctly implemented on the server side, either an error message or redirect to the login page will be sent back to the client.
+On the other hand, if you have the same response you had in step 2, then the token or session ID is still valid and has not been correctly terminated on the server side.
 A detailed explanation with more test cases, can also be found in the OWASP Web Testing Guide (OTG-SESS-006)<sup>[1]</sup>.

 #### Remediation

-One of the most common errors done when implementing a logout functionality is simply not destroying the session object on server side.
-This leads to a state where the session is still alive even though the user logs out of the application.
-The session remains alive, and if an attacker get’s in possession of a valid session he can still use it and a user cannot even protect himself by logging out or if there are no session timeout controls in place.

-To mitigate it, the logout function on the server side must invalidate the session identifier immediately after logging out to prevent it to be reused by an attacker that could have intercepted it.
+The logout function on the server side must invalidate the session identifier or token immediately after logging out to prevent it to be reused by an attacker that could have intercepted it.

 Many mobile apps do not automatically logout a user, because of customer convenience by implementing stateless authentication.
-The user logs in once, afterwards a token is generated on server side and stored within the applications internal storage and used for authentication when the application starts instead of asking again for user credentials.
-If the token expires a refresh token might be used (OAuth2/JWT) to transparently reinitiate the session for the user.
-There should still be a logout function available within the application and this should work accordingly to best practices by also destroying the accesss and refresh token on client and server side.
+There should still be a logout function available within the application and this should work accordingly to best practices by also destroying the access and refresh token on client and server side.
 Otherwise this could lead to another authentication bypass in case the refresh token is not invalidated.

 #### References